 Orange Beach, Alabama We think Orange Beach should give Doc’s, which sits underneath the light where Highway 161 T’s with Canal Road, a tax cut: there is no stronger inducer of end-of-vacation blues than being forced to sit and stare for half an hour at the place that served you the best damn fried shrimp and crab claws of your life.
 You will come back to Orange Beach and to Doc’s and you’ll sit at their long, ruddy tables and order a 1/2 dozen giant, briny Gulf oysters and then a basket of crab claws for your table and then those fried shrimp, and you’ll wash it down with a cold bottled beer.
 And later in the week you’ll curse your sunburn and the sand still stuck to your car seat while you sit at the light, and you’ll stare at Doc’s and the whole process starts over again.

-Cannon Beach, Oregon Half of everything at Cannon Beach is named "Ecola"-something, from the Chinook word for "whale," so be sure to ask specific directions to this seafood shack in the middle of the dog-friendly town or risk ending up at a gas station.
-It's a family affair, and has been for the past 22 years; they fish the Washington and Oregon coasts daily, so you can be sure that whatever is on your plate was swimming a very short time ago (and swimming in a fryer seconds prior to hitting the plate).
+Cannon Beach, Oregon Half of everything at Cannon Beach is named "Ecola"-something (it's derived from the Chinook word for "whale"), so be sure to ask specific directions to this seafood shack in the middle of the dog-friendly town or risk ending up at a gas station -- which, to be fair, probably at least has some pretty good smoked fish.
+This shack is a family affair, and has been for the past 22 years; they fish the Washington and Oregon coasts daily, so you can be sure that whatever is on your plate was swimming a very short time ago (and swimming in a fryer seconds prior to hitting the plate).
 Unusual for a seafood shack, Ecola is open year round, frying up whatever “seasons, weather and fisherman’s luck” is serving up.
 You should hope it's salmon and halibut.
 Pro tip: Take some salmon jerky and a Dungeness crab cocktail to go and post up on the beach near Haystack Rock (the one from The Goonies) for one of the most purely Oregonian experiences you can have.

 Grasonville, Maryland Fisherman's Crab Deck is a relatively new addition to Maryland's crabcake legacy, but only on a technicality.
 It's an annex on the original Fisherman's Inn, which has been cracking claws on the bay since before the Chesapeake Bay Bridge was open.
 Opened officially in 2003, the Deck offers up an open-air, boat-up, live music-soundtracked experience and some of the best crabcakes in the region.
 And crab nachos.
 And crab pizza, dips, melts, salads, nachos... basically crab everything.
 But for the best experience, get the steamed variety pot, a classic boil with two hard crabs, some snow crab legs, and some clams, shrimp, and mussels for variety.
 Get crab cakes on the side though.
 You're in Maryland.

 Newport, Rhode Island If you’re a kid, a trip to Flo’s often results in finding yourself awkwardly entranced by the lady clam mascot in the tight red dress.
-As an adult, you’re often fascinated by the history of Flo’s, which mainly just tells the story of the many hurricanes (curse you Carol, Donna, Gloria, and Bob!) that have knocked it down over its 80-year existence, only for it to re-emerge stronger, or at least with more expensive windows.
-There is only one way to do Flo’s, and it involves getting half-a-dozen clamcakes and their fried clams, with a delicate breading and homemade coleslaw.
+As an adult, you’re often fascinated by the history of Flo’s, which mainly just tells the story of the many hurricanes (curse you Carol, Donna, Gloria, and Bob!) that have knocked it down over its eight decades of existence, only for it to re-emerge stronger, or at least with more expensive windows.
+There is only one way to do Flo’s, and it involves getting half-a-dozen clam cakes and their fried clams, with a delicate breading and homemade coleslaw.
 Just watch out for those hurricanes.

 Marshall, California You will see other larger oyster companies en route to The Marshall Store up in Tomales Bay, and you will be inclined to say, “Wait, those places are crowded and popular looking!
 Maybe I should go there.”
 But that would be a mistake.
 Instead, have your party find a spot at one of the tables sitting on barrels overlooking the bay, go in and grab a six-pack or some wine from the refrigerator, and order up every kind of oyster (fresh from their farm right there) dish they make.
 No joke, you need to get all six: the raw, BBQ, chorizo, Kilpatrick with bacon & Worcestershire, Rockefeller, and the smoked.
 They have other things and they are delicious (particularly the fish tacos), but pay them no mind on that first visit.
 You have some oyster-based work to do.